hugomcgrath/album-downloader/README.md

 2.  **Get the YouTube API key**

     This project uses the YouTube Data API and this means you, the user, need to supply your own API key.
 Follow the instructions [here](https://developers.google.com/youtube/v3/getting-started).
-Once you get your API key, copy it into the ```.env.example``` file provided in the project directory and <span style="color:orange">**follow the instructions in the file!**</span>
+Once you get your API key, copy it into the ```.env.example``` file provided in the project directory.

+3.  **Follow the instructions in ```.env.example```**

 3.  **Install Miniconda**